Gespinoza10/Parts_program/README.md

 * setfill('$') was key to fill the total space with $$$
 * cout<<left was key to align our out put starting on the left
 * cout<<right was key to align our output starting from the right
 * fixed and setprecision() was key for the decimal spacing for the total amount

+#### C++ Library - iomanip and iostream are included for the code to compile